Code-Institute-Submissions/battleship-blast/README.md

 * * *

-Create a fun and easy to navigate interactive game of Rock, Paper & Scissors that allows the player to play against the computer who will generate its choice at random.
+Create a cool and strategic looking, yet easy to navigate interactive game of Battleships that allows the player to play against the computer who will generate its hidden ship coordinates at random.
-The game will last 5 rounds, displaying the tally throughout.
-After Round 5 the game will display the Game Winner, and allow for the option to _Play Again_.
+The user will have a set number of missils, and the results will be displayed throughout the game.
+Once all missils have been launched (or the user manages to sink all ships) the game will display the Game Result, and allow for the option to _Play Again_.

-The site aesthetic is minimalistic: displays big buttons and bold images of the player and computer choice.
-It is styled with bright and contrasting colors.
-Consistent styling for easy navigation using a mobile-first approach and then ensuring it displays flawlessly across all devices.
-Create a code that is clear and allows to update with ease.
+The site aesthetic is very simple, retro 80's PC: as it is all on the terminal I wanted to keep it with the classic old school green font, Create a code that is clear and allows to update with ease.
+The game can be eaisly navigated by the user!

 * * *